 Years 4 and 5

-Whether you are a BSc, BEng or MEng student, you will have a wide choice of technical options in fourth year, choosing half your specialist topics from electronics and electrical engineering (including VLSI design and robotics) and half from computing science (including artificial intelligence, software engineering processes and network communications).
+You will have a wide choice of technical options in fourth year, choosing half your specialist topics from electronics & electrical engineering (including VLSI design and robotics) and half from computing science (including artificial intelligence, software engineering processes and network communications).
 You will study professional aspects including economics, project organisation, environmental issues and safety.

 If you are a BEng or BSc student, you will undertake a substantial individual project under one-to-one supervision.